GeraGzGm/My_Courses/README.md

-# Coursera
+# Specializations and courses

-Courses that I have taken.
+Topics related to all the specializations and courses that I have taken:

-Fisrt Principles of Computer Vision:
+- Fisrt Principles of Computer Vision:

   - Camera and Imaging: